Eccentric self-forced inspirals into a rotating black hole: Forced motion near a rotating black hole

 \subsection{Osculating Geodesics}

 We now wish to describe the forced motion of a body obeying Eq.~\eqref{eq:forced_geodesic_eq}.
 To do so, we make use of the method of osculating orbital elements, or osculating geodesics when applied to the relativistic context \cite{Pound2008,Gair2011}.
-We first identify a set of orbital elements that uniquely identify a given geodesic, such as the integrals of motion $\vec{P}$ along with the initial values of the orbital phases $\vec{q}_0$ and designate them as a set of ``orbital elements" $\vec{I} = \{\vec{P},\vec{q}_0\}$.
+We first identify a set of orbital elements that uniquely identify a given geodesic, such as the integrals of motion $\vec{P}$ along with the initial values of the orbital phases of the geodesic orbit $\vec{q}_0$ and designate them as a set of ``orbital elements" $\vec{I} = \{\vec{P},\vec{q}_0\}$.
 For accelerated orbits, these orbital elements are promoted from constants to functions of Mino time.
+Note that now the orbital elements $\vec{q}_0(\lambda)$ are different quantities from the values of $\vec{q}$ evaluated at $\lambda = 0$, i.e., $\vec{q}(0)$.
 We assume that the worldline and four-velocity of the secondary at each instant can be described as the worldline and four-velocity of a test body on a tangent geodesic, i.e., $x^\alpha (\lambda) = x_G^\alpha (I^A(\lambda),\lambda )$ and $u^\alpha(\lambda) = u_G^\alpha(I^A(\lambda),\lambda)$.
 From these assumptions, one can derive the osculating geodesic equations \cite{Pound2008,Gair2011}:

-From these equations, one can derive evolution equations for each of the orbital elements, as we have done in \ref{EvolutionOfCoM} and \ref{EvolutionOfPhases}.
+From these, evolution equations for each of the orbital elements can be calculated, which we have done in \ref{EvolutionOfCoM} and \ref{EvolutionOfPhases}.
 This was first done for generic Kerr orbits in Ref.~\cite{Gair2011} which lays out four different formulations of the equations.
 Three of these formulations use the quasi-Keplerian angles $\psi$ and $\chi$ as the orbital phases, and two of these were numerically implemented and shown to agree with each other.
-We make use of the final formulation where one instead uses the actions angels $q_r$ and $q_z$ as the orbital phases.
+We make use of the final formulation where one instead uses the geodesic actions angels $q_r$ and $q_z$ as the orbital phases.

 We first find the evolution equations for the integrals of motion $\vec{P}$.
 We do so by finding evolution equations for $\vec{\mathcal{P}}$ and relating these to evolution equations for the roots $r_1$, $r_2$ and $z_-$.
 We derive these relations in \ref{EvolutionOfCoM}.
 From here, one can invert Eqs.~\eqref{eq:primary_roots} to find